Antique Diamond Sourcing

 Stone Payment — required to secure the diamond once you choose it

-Design + Production Deposit — if I’m creating your piece, your sourcing deposit becomes this deposit
+Design + Production Deposit — if we’re creating your piece, your sourcing deposit doubles as this deposit

 Final Balance — due at completion of the piece